-В 3 Very good overall.Demonstrates a very good grasp of the subject matter. В Very good capacity for original and creative enquiry.
+В 3 Very good overall. В Demonstrates a very good grasp of the subject matter.
+Very good capacity for original and creative enquiry.
 Very good ability to critically evaluate, analyse, synthesise and integrate complex information.
 Very good communication skills.
 C+ 2.5 Good overall. С Demonstrates a good grasp of the subject matter.
 Good capacity for original and creative enquiry.
 Good ability to critically evaluate, analyse, synthesise and integrate complex information.
 Good communication skills In addition, very good in at least one of the above but overall performance deemed to be good. С 2 Good overall. С Demonstrates a good grasp of the subject matter.
 Good capacity for original and creative enquiry.
 Good ability to critically evaluate, analyse, synthesise and integrate complex information.
 Good communication skills D+ 1.5 Satisfactory overall.
 D Demonstrates a satisfactory grasp of the subject matter but limited grasp in some areas Satisfactory capacity for original and creative enquiry.
 Satisfactory ability to critically evaluate, analyse, synthesise and integrate information.
 Satisfactory communication skills D 1 Adequate.
 D Achievement of all threshold standards but grasp of some subject areas and graduate attribute development may be more limited.
 MF 0.5 Marginal fail.
 FX Performance just below the threshold standard.
 A reasonable expectation that a pass is achievable by reassessment without the need to repeat the module.
-F 0 Performance well below the threshol Performance well below the threshold level.
+F 0 Performance well below the threshold level.
 Some limited F evidence of achievement of the outcomes.
 NS No assessments submitted or no evidence of achievement of the outcomes.

-- 32. Credit will be awarded for a module where a student has achieved a grade of A+, A, B+, B, C+, C, D+ or D. MF, F and NS are fail grades and no credit will be awarded. - 33.
+- 31. Credit will be awarded for a module where a student has achieved a grade of A+, A, B+, B, C+, C, D+ or D. MF, F and NS are fail grades and no credit will be awarded. - 32.
 Where a student has a grade of NS for any unit of assessment, they will receive an overall module grade of NS.
-However, they will normally be permitted to take it at the second assessment opportunity as a reassessment, with the unit grade capped at D, provided they confirm to the Registry in writing that they wish to do so. - 34.
-A minimum grade of MF must be achieved in each unit of assessment, and a minimum of D overall, in order to receive a passing grade for a module.
+However, they will normally be permitted to resit the assessment at the second assessment opportunity as a reassessment, with the unit grade capped at D- - 33.
+A minimum grade of MF must be achieved in each unit of assessment, and a minimum of D overall, in order to receive a passing grade for a module. - 34.
+Where a student receives an overall module grade of MF or F, or a grade of F in a unit of assessment, reassessment will be available to them, once only, in each unit of assessment in

-- 35. Where a student receives an overall module grade of MF or F, or a grade of F in a unit of assessment, reassessment will be available to them, once only, in each unit of assessment in which they do not yet have a passing grade, except in those units where reassessment is not possible (which will be set out in the module descriptor).
-Where the fail grade is in a final dissertation or project, one resubmission will be permitted. - 36.
-There is no limit to the number of modules in which a student can be reassessed. - 37.
-The highest unit grade that can be awarded following reassessment is D. A student who has undertaken reassessment cannot be awarded a lower grade than that achieved at the first attempt. - 38.
+- which they do not yet have a passing grade, except in those units where reassessment is not possible (which will be set out in the module descriptor).
+Where the fail grade is in a final dissertation or project, one resubmission will be permitted. - There is no limit to the number of modules in which a student can be reassessed. - 35.
+The highest unit grade that can be awarded following reassessment is D. A student who has undertaken reassessment cannot be awarded a lower grade than that achieved at the first attempt. - 36.
 A student cannot be reassessed in a unit of assessment, or in a module, in which they already have a passing grade.